Los Angeles Drug Possession for Sales Lawyer

 Law enforcement must find evidence of your intent to sell, such as baggies, large amounts of cash, as well as correspondence with any alleged buyers interested in purchasing the illegal substance, including e-mail, text messages, phone history, postal mail, or even other commonly employed methods of communication between alleged buyers and sellers.

 In many cases, drug possession with intent to sell can be pushed by presenting incriminating circumstances, sometimes rendering it unnecessary for the prosecutor to need to provide evidence that the party had knowledge of the presence of the drugs and/or illegal substance.
 California Health and Safety Code 11379 covers the sale or transportation of methamphetamine.
+California Health and Safety Code 11379.6 covers manufacturing a controlled substance.

 This means the prosecution could push for a conviction without a confession, without direct evidence, if they can simply provide a convincing case that the defendant had some kind of knowledge, or even suspicion, that the substances were in their possession (such as in a jacket pocket, a vehicle, etc).
 See related: Operating a Drug House.